hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 #Introduction

-In this document we describe the method to parameter and use the HiPay Fullservice TPP module for Magento webshop.
+In this document we describe the method to parameter and use the HiPay Enterprise TPP module for Magento webshop.

 ##To know

--   You will need to configure your HiPay Fullservice TPP account before installing your Magento module under HiPay Fullservice TPP back office ([*https://merchant.hipay-tpp.com/*](https://merchant.hipay-tpp.com/)).
+-   You will need to configure your HiPay Enterprise TPP account before installing your Magento module under HiPay Enterprise TPP back office ([*https://merchant.hipay-tpp.com/*](https://merchant.hipay-tpp.com/)).
--   HiPay Fullservice TPP module is not offered natively on Magento, you must contact HiPay to get the module.
+-   HiPay Enterprise TPP module is not offered natively on Magento, you must contact HiPay to get the module.
--   This module needs valid HiPay Fullservice TPP credentials to use it, please contact HiPay to get them.
+-   This module needs valid HiPay Enterprise TPP credentials to use it, please contact HiPay to get them.